timeitel/timeitel/README.md

 # Hi, my name's Tim 👋

-I'm a software developer based in Perth, WA.
+I'm a software developer based in Melbourne, VIC.

-I like bike shedding my config files and telling people I'm learning Rust.
+I like bike shedding my config files and telling people I use Rust.

 I've been working with:
 - React